Ashish-Upadhyaya/Interactive-Quiz-Game-using-JAVA/README.md

 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed description of your changes.

----
+### Guidelines for Contributions
+- Ensure your code follows the existing style and conventions.
+- Write clear commit messages and include relevant documentation.
+- Test your changes thoroughly before submitting a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgments

 - Inspired by classic quiz games and educational apps.
 - Built using Java Swing for a lightweight and platform-independent UI.

----
+## Contact

-Feel free to reach out with any questions or suggestions!
+For any questions, suggestions, or feedback, feel free to reach out via email at [your-email@example.com] or open an issue on the GitHub repository.

 Enjoy the game! 🎮